All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Blood Sugar Effects

 Growth hormone has anti-insulin properties, meaning it can increase blood glucose levels.
 For most healthy men, this effect is manageable.
-However, men with prediabetes, insulin resistance, or type 2 diabetes need close monitoring of fasting glucose and HbA1c during sermorelin therapy.
+But men with prediabetes, insulin resistance, or type 2 diabetes need close monitoring of fasting glucose and HbA1c during sermorelin therapy.

 If you have any metabolic concerns, make sure your provider is aware before starting treatment. sermorelin cost per month